Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: CONCLUSION AND FUTURE WORK

-In the long term, we aim to demonstrate simultaneous pose and inertial parameter estimation for multi-link salp-inspired systems through hardware experiments, thereby validating the analytical results presented in~\cite{Andrews2025-it}.
-Specifically, we plan to conduct experiments on FloatSalp, a salp-inspired three-link marine surface robot, which will facilitate the estimation of fluid added-mass effects and provide deeper insights into gait design, control strategies, and state estimation for salp-inspired multi-link marine robots \cite{Hecht-2024-development, Choi-2025-gait}.
-Beyond this, we envision extending these methods to soft robotic systems, where estimation and control continue to be active areas of research.
+In the long term, we plan to conduct experiments on FloatSalp.
+This salp-inspired three-link marine surface robot will facilitate the estimation of fluid added-mass effects and provide deeper insights into gait design, control strategies, and state estimation for salp-inspired multi-link marine robots~\cite{Hecht-2024-development, Choi-2025-gait}.
+More broadly, we envision extending these methods and the inertial parameter estimation results of~\cite{Andrews2025-it} to multi-link soft robotic systems, where modeling, estimation, and control remain active areas of research.